-Scanning electron microscope (SEM) and EDX (energy dispersive X-Ray spectroscopy) to examine elements characteristics leaf of Cupressus dupreziana plants and soil near and far plants and analyses elements (Pb, Fe) The scanning electron microscope (SEM) was the first to create images of sample surfaces based on morphology, composition, and scattered offers a electrons.
-It three-dimensional also system that enables measurement image of individual particles to provide overall image analysis with results that are distinct and fall between (2000-5000).KΧ magnification with dominant fabric was chosen region in relation to the scanned surface's inspecting dimension for more precise details according to [16].
+Scanning electron microscope (SEM) and EDX (energy dispersive X-Ray spectroscopy) to examine elements characteristics leaf of Cupressus dupreziana plants and soil near and far plants and analyses elements (Pb, Fe) The scanning electron microscope (SEM) was the first to create images of sample surfaces based on composition morphology and using scattered electrons.
+It also offers a three-dimensional system that enables measurement image individual particles to provide overall analysis with results that are distinct and fall between (2000-5000).KX magnification dominant fabric was chosen region in relation to the scanned surface's inspecting dimension for more precise details according to [16].

 The EDX element images are then placed in a metal experimental tray, which is either white for dark specimens or black for light specimens, and then incident reflected light is used to examine the specimens.
 The tray may also contain a comparison grid, which is frequently treated with a sticky substance to keep the particles in place while being examined by microscopic examination, effectively allowing for the examination of specimens using transmitted polarization [16].
-Measurement of lead and iron concentrations in plants and soil of the study areas in leaf plants samples were collected with 3 replicates of each sample, then dried outdoors at room temperature for 3-5 days, then grinded with a mill and sifted with a 1 mm diameter sieve to be ready for analysis.
+Lead and iron concentrations were measured in plants and soil of the study areas in leaf plants samples were collected with 3 replicates of each sample, then dried outdoors at room temperature for 3-5 days, then grinded with a mill and sifted with a 1 mm diameter sieve to be ready for analysis.
 Soil Samples one soil samples were collected from contamination sites with 3 of sample by replicates using cleaned polyethylene bags from 30 cm in depth and measuring concentration it by according to [17].